Sir Parashurambhau College

 Sir Parashurambhau College (S.P.
 College) is an Autonomous (since 2019) college in Pune, Maharashtra, India.
 Established in 1916 as New Poona College at the hands of the British Governor Lord Willingdon, the college was renamed as Sir Parashurambhau College as a mark of gratitude towards the then ruler of Jamkhandi State who donated ₹2,00,000 in the memory of his father, Parashurambhau Patwardhan.
 The college is governed by Shikshan Prasarak Mandali, a private education society in Maharashtra.
-S. P. College provides a platform for cultural activities and promotes students to cultivate their skills.
-SP College also offering many platforms to overall personality development of students.